Dr Philip Mendes

 Facsimile: +61 3 9903 1141

-He has published widely in peer reviewed academic journals (over 100 publications in total), and is the author or co-author of seven books including Harm Minimisation, Zero Tolerance and Beyond: The Politics of Illicit Drugs in Australia (Pearson, 2004), Inside the Welfare Lobby: A history of the Australian Council of Social Service (ACOSS) (Sussex Academic Press, 2006), Australia’s Welfare Wars Revisited (UNSW Press, 2008), and Young People Leaving State out of home care: Australian Policy and Practice (Australian Scholarly Publishing, 2011).
+He has published widely in peer reviewed academic journals (over 100 publications in total), and is the author or co-author of nine books including Harm Minimisation, Zero Tolerance and Beyond: The Politics of Illicit Drugs in Australia (Pearson, 2004), Inside the Welfare Lobby: A history of the Australian Council of Social Service (ACOSS) (Sussex Academic Press, 2006), Australia’s Welfare Wars Revisited (UNSW Press, 2008), and Young People Leaving State out of home care: Australian Policy and Practice (Australian Scholarly Publishing, 2011).

 His most recent publications include: